 The rite of the wine, or blood, and curses had a dual significance.
 On the one hand, it was intended to recall the miraculous salvation of Israel brought about through the sign of the blood of the lamb placed on the door-posts of Jewish houses to protect them from the Angel of Death when they were about to be liberated from slavery in Egypt.
 It was also intended to bring closer final redemption, prepared by means of God's vengeance on the gentiles who had failed to recognize Him and had persecuted the Jewish people.
-The memorial of the Passion of Christ, relived and celebrated for Israel's enemies.
+The memorial of the Passion of Christ, relived and celebrated in the form of an anti-ritual, miraculously exemplified the fate destined for Israel's enemies.
 The blood of the Christian child, a new Agnus Dei, and the eating of his blood, were premonitory signs of the proximate ruin of Israel's indomitable and implacable persecutors, the followers of a false and mendacious faith.